Swasthika-123/IoT-Power-Line-Fault-Detection-System/README.md

 # IoT-Power-Line-Fault-Detection-System
-Developed an IoT-based fault detection system using sensors, relay modules, and a microcontroller for real-time monitoring.
-Implemented debugging and control logic to detect faults accurately and integrated Blynk IoT for instant alerts, remote monitoring, and improved system reliability.
+This project is an IoT-based fault detection system developed using sensors, relay modules, and a microcontroller to monitor system conditions in real time.
+It detects faults accurately through embedded control logic and debugging techniques.
+Integrated with Blynk IoT, the system provides instant alerts and remote monitoring for improved reliability and quick response.